 Feedlot dust can contain viable microbes and, more importantly, endotoxin (Purdy et al., 2002).
-MacVean et al. (1986) found that the incidence of BRD in the period from 16 to 30 days on feed was associated with the concentration of airborne particles 2 to 3.3 μm in diameter, and a 15 d lag from peak exposure to peak disease generated the closest correlation.
+MacVean et al. (1986) found that the incidence of BRD in the period 16 to 30 d on feed was associated with the concentration of airborne particles 2 to $3.3 \,\mu$ m in diameter, and a 15 d lag from peak exposure to peak disease generated the closest correlation.

 Repeated exposure of sheep to feedlot dust containing endotoxin for 4 h periods induced temporary pyrexia and leukocytosis, and generalised alveolar septal thickening and hypercellularity (Purdy et al., 2002).
-Repeated exposure of goats to feedlot dust resulted in a mild, acute exudative bronchointerstitial pneumonia (Purdy et al., 2002). • Gender - Australian and North American data.
+Repeated exposure of goats to feedlot dust resulted in a mild, acute exudative bronchointerstitial pneumonia (Purdy et al., 2002).

+• Gender - Australian and north American data.

-In North America, Snowder et al. (2006), found steers were more likely to be diagnosed with BRD than heifers.
+In north America, Snowder et al. (2006), found steers were more likely to be diagnosed with BRD than heifers.
 Cusack et al. (2007) found an association (P = 0.03) between gender and mortality due to BRD, with steers in this sample being slightly more likely to die during the feeding period compared with heifers.
 More recently, Croft et al. (2014) found the incidence of BRD was greater in steers (P < 0.001) in an Australian feedlot, and this finding was supported by the NBRDI (Barnes et al., 2014) where heifers were found to probably be at reduced risk of BRD compared with steers (OR: 0.7, CI = 0.4 to 1.1, P = 0.06).
 In summary, there is evidence that BRD incidence will be slightly greater in steers than heifers in Australian feedlots.
-With a negligible proportion of entire male cattle entering feedlots in Australia this finding is not confounded by the stress of castration encountered in many North American studies.
+With a negligible proportion of entire male cattle entering feedlots in Australia this finding is not confounded by the stress of castration encountered in many north American studies.

-• Recognising Hereford cattle as having a higher BRD risk - Australian data supported by North American data.
+• Breed - Australian data supported by north American data.

 Breed can be related to the incidence of BRD (Cusack et al., 2007).
 British breeds of cattle were more likely to develop clinical BRD than Bos indicus breeds.
 Compared to the base population, the development of clinical BRD over time was 10 times higher in Herefords, 6 times higher in Murray Greys, and 5 times higher in Angus feedlot cattle.
 Barnes et al. (2014) also found Herefords were at increased risk of BRD (OR = 2, 95% CI = 1.5 to 2.6, P < 0.001).
-A relationship between breed and BRD incidence is supported by North American studies (Muggli-Cockett, 1992; Snowder et al., 2005), with greater susceptibility of the Hereford breed identified by Snowder et al. (2006).
+A relationship between breed and BRD incidence is supported by north American studies (Muggli-Cockett, 1992; Snowder et al., 2005), with greater susceptibility of the Hereford breed identified by Snowder et al. (2006).

-Increase in serum antibody concentration to the respiratory viruses, BHV 1, PI3, BRSV and BVDV during the first 42 days in the feedlot - Australian epidemiological study.
+Serological increase to the respiratory viruses, BHV 1, PI3, BRSV and BVDV during the first 42 days in the feedlot - Australian epidemiological study.